 HELSINKI: FINLAND'S SOUTHERN FORESTS, LAKES & COAST

-We return south to Oulu this morning and catch the early afternoon flight to Helsinki, in the south of Finland, where we stay for two nights.
-We swap local guides here and head directly out of town with our 'southern specialist' to enjoy the beautiful mixed forests, innumerable lakes and bird-rich coasts that surround the capital.
+We return south to Oulu in the morning and catch the early afternoon flight to Helsinki, in the south of Finland, where we stay for two nights.
+We swap local guides and head directly out of town with our 'southern specialist' to enjoy the beautiful mixed forests, innumerable lakes and bird-rich coasts that surround the capital.

-While the likes of Red-necked and Slavonian Grebes, Goshawk, Fieldfare and Crested Tit are widespread across much of Finland, around Helsinki we also have chances to see species with a more southerly distribution such as Honey Buzzard, Great Reed and Barred Warblers, and Red-backed Shrike.
+While the likes of Red-necked Grebe, Goshawk, Fieldfare and Crested Tit are widespread across much of Finland, around Helsinki we also have chances to see birds with a more southerly distribution such as Honey Buzzard, Great Reed and Marsh Warblers and Red-backed Shrike.

-In late May, quiet coastal inlets hold nesting Turnstones, Common Eider, Velvet Scoter and vociferous Arctic Terns, and visible migration can sometimes be dramatic here with large numbers of divers, geese and other waterfowl streaming north and east towards their Arctic breeding grounds.
+In late May, quiet coastal inlets hold nesting Turnstones, Common Eider, Velvet Scoter and Arctic Terns and visible migration can sometimes be impressive with large numbers of divers, geese and other waterfowl streaming north and east towards their Arctic breeding grounds.

-However, the main reason for travelling to the south will be to search for Finland's late arriving specialist southern breeders.
-Corncrake, Blyth's Reed, Marsh, Greenish and River Warblers, Red-breasted Flycatcher, Thrush Nightingale and the gorgeous Common Rosefinch... all arrive late to their breeding grounds in Northern Europe and our late May visit is purposely timed to maximise the chances of seeing and hearing them.
-Quite a number of these species are what the Finns call ‘night singers’, so some of our most exciting birding may well be done after dinner!
+Our main reason for travelling to the south is, however, to search for Finland's specialist southern breeders with Corncrake, Blyth's Reed, Marsh, Greenish and River Warblers, Red-breasted Flycatcher, Thrush Nightingale and the gorgeous Common Rosefinch all possible.
+A number of these are what the Finns call ‘night singers’, so some of our most exciting birding may well be done after dinner!
 Two nights near Helsinki

-We have an opportunity this morning to enjoy some final birding around Helsinki, perhaps with a visit to a boardwalk through the reedbeds and wooded islands at "Viikki" - which is altogether easier to pronounce than its proper name, Vanhankaupunginlahti!
+We have an opportunity to enjoy some final birding, perhaps with a visit to a boardwalk through the reedbeds and wooded islands at "Viikki" which is much easier to pronounce than its full name of Vanhankaupunginlahti!

-Our birding over, we return to Helsinki this afternoon for farewells to our local guide and board our flight back to London Heathrow, where our spring birding tour to Finland concludes.
+Our birding over, we return to Helsinki for farewells to our local guide and board our flight back to the UK, where our spring birding tour to Finland concludes.

 WHAT TO EXPECT

-Our birdwatching tours to Finland run at the best time of year to see Scandinavia's sought-after owls and taiga specialities - and have once again been extended to include two extra days around Helsinki in search of late arriving southern breeders such as Blyth's Reed Warbler and Thrush Nightingale.
+Our birdwatching tours to Finland run at the best time of year to see Scandinavia's sought-after owls and taiga specialities and also include an evening at a Brown Bear hide and two days around Helsinki in search of late arriving southern breeders such as Blyth's Reed Warbler and Thrush Nightingale.

 Highlights from our last Finland birding tour (May 2018) included Broad-billed and Terek Sandpipers, Great Grey, Ural, Hawk, Tengmalm's and Eurasian Pygmy Owls, Siberian Jay, Waxwing, Siberian Tit, Greenish Warbler, Red-flanked Bluetail, Parrot Crossbill, Little and Rustic Buntings… and many more!

 Finland has a cold-warm climate.
-It seems no two years are ever alike... well, at Kuusamo we are less than 40 miles south of the Arctic Circle!
-In May, the weather in this part of Finland is generally cool to mild, with daily temperatures at Oulu typically in the range of 3-12C (38-54F), averaging a little warmer in the south around Helsinki (4-15C/39-59F) and one or two degrees cooler at Kuusamo.
+In May, the weather is generally cool to mild with daily temperatures at Oulu typically in the range of 3-12C (38-54F), averaging a little warmer in the south around Helsinki (4-15C/39-59F) and one or two degrees cooler at Kuusamo.